WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.1 =
+* This update is a maintenance release with some localization and installation improvements.
+It is recommended that all users upgrade.

 = 1.1.0 =
 * This update includes improvements to the points hooks UI, and also many improvements